lekovicpavle13-lgtm/pasinux/README.md

 This is a meaningful step beyond QEMU: it's the first time pasinux has booted through a *different* BIOS/virtualization stack, and — since the disk is FAT12-formatted and carries `KERNEL.BIN` — it's also the first real exercise of the ATA driver and FAT12 filesystem outside of the QEMU IDE emulation they were originally built against.

-> Not yet tried: booting the VDI on real hardware, or confirming the persistence-marker self-test in `kmain()` actually survives a VM reboot (power off, then `VBoxManage startvm pasinux` again) rather than just a fresh boot from a freshly-built image.
+> Not yet confirmed: whether the persistence-marker self-test in `kmain()` actually survives a VM reboot (power off, then `VBoxManage startvm pasinux` again) rather than just a fresh boot from a freshly-built image.

 ---